-RN 406: Community Health Nursing
+RN 406A: Community Health Nursing - Theory

-The course focuses on the theory and concepts of community/public/global health utilizing levels of prevention.
+The course focuses on the theory instruction and concepts of community/public/global health utilizing levels of prevention.
 The Healthy People 2020 goals are discussed in relation to the political, sociocultural, demographic and epidemiologic aspects of a community.
 The role of the Community Health Nurse (CHN) is discussed as it relates to identifying predictive factors that influence health and prevention of epidemics.
 This course will investigate the needs of aggregates in the community setting including planning for disasters, addressing environmental health problems, and managing information and communication technology.
 Communication, collaboration and teamwork strategies are explored along with application of evidence-based practice.
-Student clinical experiences are scheduled with nurse preceptors in community settings to assist them in applying community-health principles and implementing relevant concepts in non-acute care settings.
 The Benner Model of Novice to Expert, together with the concepts from Jean Watson's Caring Theory, and NLN Roles of Practice, the nursing process, and Quality and Safety in Educating Nurses (QSEN) will be utilized as threads through the course.